GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a GMC Savana takes having a decent driving record, having good credit, not filing small claims, and possibly higher deductibles.
-Spend time shopping around at every other renewal by requesting quotes from direct car insurance companies like GEICO and Progressive, and also from insurance agencies where you live.
+Finding cheaper rates on car insurance takes having a decent driving record, having a good credit score, paying for small claims out-of-pocket, and insuring your home and auto with the same company.
+Compare prices at least every other year by quoting rates from direct car insurance companies, and also from insurance agencies where you live.

-The following items are a brief recap of the concepts that were touched on above.
+The following items are a quick rundown of the car insurance concepts touched on in the above illustrations.

-- Drivers considered higher risk who tend to receive serious violations could be forced to pay on average $1,340 more per year than a driver with a clean driving record
+- Higher risk drivers with reckless driving or DUI convictions could be forced to pay on average $1,340 more each year than a driver with a clean driving record

 Rate Tables and Charts